AbdyyEee/Miitopia-But-Harder/README.md

 Puffy: Made the title screen banner. <br>
 ## Misc help
 Katsuma55: Made the text at the bottom of the title screen. <br>
-Kobazco: Creator of the param sheet, which helped a lot with orginzation.<br>
+Kobazco: Creator of the param sheet. <br>
 BH: Translated title screen to japanese <br>
 Mrpirate02: Gave valuable feedback. <br>
-Lewinham: Gave valuable feedback, which resulted in lots of changes.
+Lewinham: Gave valuable feedback.